 As an actor, you’ll want to highlight key performances to grab the attention of casting agents, producers, and directors.
 An acting resume differs from a typical resume, which gives detailed examples of your experience and achievements.
 Casting agents are looking to see what roles you’ve played in the past and the productions you’ve performed in.
 However, much like a traditional resume, you’ll need to create an impressive professional summary that highlights your best performances and most prominent skills.

 Making a great first impression is vital for an actor.
 Our resume example starts with a direct and succinct professional summary that provides the hiring manager with a snapshot of your acting success.
 This is closely followed by the all-important career experience section that outlines your credits and details of any related work experience in the entertainment industry.
 Education then wraps up this stellar actor resume.

 Writing a great resume that highlights your background, education, and experience will go a long way to getting you where you want to be in your acting career.
 Casting agents, producers, and directors are typically time-pressed and will be reviewing tons of resumes.
 Using this actor’s resume example and writing guide will help you stand out and get the role you want!

-When listing skills for an actor resume, make sure they are relevant to the job you want to audition for.
-And be specific.
+When listing skills for an actor resume, make sure they are relevant to the job you want to audition for and be specific.
 If you sing, what’s your voice range?
 If you have stage combat training, in what style?
 The more specific you are, the more helpful you’ll be to casting directors.
 You should adjust the order of your skills if a job calls for a certain ability.
-And if no specific skills are listed, consider what the casting agents might find unique about you.
-This is your opportunity to shine!
+If no specific skills are listed, consider what the casting agents might find unique about you.
+Here are some key skills to include:

 Accomplished actor and performance artist with a broad portfolio of creative work spanning film, television, and stage.